Introducing Esme’s Umbrella

 Awareness and inclusion

-It is essential that doctors from all specialties are aware of CBS.
+It is essential that doctors from all specialties are aware of Charles Bonnet Syndrome.

-Too often, if a patient arrives after an accident caused by an hallucination (tigers often appear as someone crosses the road) – even if the person explains about CBS – many GPs and hospital doctors are unaware and bring in the psychiatric service.
+Too often, if a patient arrives after an an hallucination causes an accident (tigers often appear as someone crosses the road) – even if the person explains about CBS – many GPs and hospital doctors are unaware and bring in the psychiatric service.
 This is a huge waste of precious NHS resources and infinitely more distressing for the patient.

 In order to begin to educate the doctors of the future, last year Esme’s Umbrella ran an Essay Competition.
-Sponsored by a supporter, we were able to offer a small financial prize.
-Fifty-three entries arrived and the two winners – Victoria Ngai and Anushka Irodi – received their awards at the Royal Society of Medicine, which was a fitting place for two brilliant students.
-The CBS Essay Prize will run again this year.
+A supporter sponsored this, so we were able to offer a small financial prize.
+Fifty-three entries arrived and the two winners – Victoria Ngai and Anushka Irodi – received their awards at the Royal Society of Medicine.
+This was a fitting place for two brilliant students.

 Lobbying government agencies and the large sight loss charities to include CBS in all low vision work has met with some success.
-At this moment, the new Certificate of Vision Impairment (CVI) form is being examined by the Government’s lawyers and, for the first time, included on the form is a box which will have to be ticked by an ophthalmologist or Eye Clinic Liaison Officer to say that CBS has been discussed with the patient.
+At this moment, the government’s lawyers are examining the new Certificate Of Vision Impairment (CVI) form.
+On top of that, for the first time, included on the form is a box which an ophthalmologist or Eye Clinic Liaison Officer will have to tick to say that they have discussed CBS with the patient.
 So long as the legal eyes are happy, this will make all the difference to a sight loss diagnosis.

 RNIB’s new Adult Eye Care Support Pathway acknowledges the importance of talking to the patient about Charles Bonnet Syndrome as part of living with sight loss.
 These two steps forward are hugely important for the CBS community.